-Refer to the following documents available at www.vtoxford.org/downloads and at www.vtoxford.org/SubmitData for variable names, descriptions, data item definitions and eligibility requirements:
+Refer to the following documents available at www.vtoxford.org/SubmitData for variable names, descriptions, data item definitions and eligibility requirements:

 - Vermont Oxford Network's Database Manual of Operations applies to Very Low Birth Weight (VLBW) data submission and Expanded data submission.
-Part 1 includes information about the data collection process, and Part 2 includes information about determining eligibility and data item definitions for the data items. - Generally by late summer of each year, Vermont Oxford Network publishes Electronic Data Submission (EDS) Instructions, which include descriptions of new items and other changes for the upcoming birth year.
+Part 1 includes information about the data collection process, and Part 2 includes information about determining eligibility and data item definitions for the data items. - Generally, by late summer of each year, Vermont Oxford Network publishes Electronic Data Submission (EDS) Instructions, which include descriptions of new items and other changes for the upcoming birth year.
 A table is provided with variable names, descriptions, ranges and codes.